 An Igloo Style Dog House - Good for Cold Climates

-For dogs that will be staying in their houses continually, the climatic conditions for the area will be
+For dogs that will be staying in their houses continually, the climatic conditions for the area will be important.
+If it gets cold in the winter and hot in the summer you may want to consider "comfort features" like an insulated dog house and good ventilation.

 An igloo type house would be a great choice for cold climates and if it gets very cold a heated dog shelter would be necessary.
 The use of a heater is another reason to consider an outside electrical outlet nearby.